 Support Person Program

-The College's Support Person Program is intended to provide accusers, as well as the accused, with the option to request a professional staff member to assist them in navigating the College's disciplinary process related procedures, as well to provide support during a highly challenging time.
+The College's Support Person Program is intended to provide alleged victims, as well as the accused person, with the option to request a professional staff member to assist them in navigating the College's disciplinary process related procedures, as well to provide support during a highly challenging time.
 Over the years we have found that during incidents of alleged sexual misconduct, students on both sides are overwhelmed by the potential enormity of the situation and the different courses of action and processes they must navigate.

 A support person is “someone that you can rely on to help you manage your phobia.
 Although the term can refer to your therapist or other member of your treatment team, it is most often used to describe a close friend or relative who plays the roles of advocate, confidant and cheerleader."

 1. A professional staff or faculty member specially trained in the area of Sexual Misconduct.

 2. A person who provides confidential counsel and helps a student understand the options available to them.

 Any student who has a concern regarding Sexual Misconduct may contact a support person.
 Support persons can be helpful to students who have:

 - Been the victim of sexual misconduct or assault and are ready to talk about their concerns,

 - Been assaulted recently,

 - Had past experiences and are ready to talk about their concerns, or